awmottaz/supd/README.md

 ### Download

 You can download a pre-built binary from the [releases](https://github.com/awmottaz/supd/releases).
+All pre-release binaries are built for Linux with amd64 architecture.

 ### Build